gitbls/RPiVNCHowTo/README.md

 ## systemd configuration file listings

-### xvnc0.socket
+### xvnc1.socket

 The .socket file describes the socket to systemd.
-VNC socket numbers start at 5900.
-It is suggested that you maintain these in sequential order, so that a) the stream number can be inferred from the filename (e.g., xvnc0=5900, xvnc1=5901, etc), and your future sanity is not jeapordized.
+VNC socket numbers start at 5900, but avoid using 5900 in case you ever want to use RealVNC Server.
+It is suggested that you maintain these in sequential order, so that a) the stream number can be inferred from the filename (e.g., xvnc1=5901, xvnc2=5902, etc), and your future sanity is not jeapordized.

 ```
 [Unit]
 Description=XVNC Server

 [Socket]
-ListenStream=5900
+ListenStream=5901
 Accept=yes

 [Install]
 WantedBy=sockets.target
 ```

-### xvnc<span>0@.</span>service
+### xvnc<span>1@.</span>service

 ```
 [Unit]